top of page

 The Frolic Room is generally regarded as the best dive bar in LA.
 A fellow frolicker, Antoine mentioned that he used to be stationed in Fort Leavenworth, which made me a little wary, until he clarified that he was not a guest but an employee (an Army MP).
 He was also briefly stationed at Guantánamo Bay back in the oughts.
 He couldn't tell me much about his work there as it was classified.

-We both agreed about the importance of keeping classified information secure, otherwise the nation's security could be put at risk, well that and if you were not a former or current president of the United States, you might get oneself in real trouble.
+We both agreed about the importance of keeping classified information secure, otherwise, the nation's security could be put at risk, well that and if you were not a former or current president of the United States, you might get oneself in real trouble.

-You know you're in Hollywood when you're in a dive bar that plays TCM on the tv.
+You know you're in Hollywood when you're in a dive bar that plays TCM on the TV.

 Antoine and the guy sitting next to him who looked like Chumley from Pawn Stars, agreed that the second coolest bar in Hollywood was . . .